Goat: Reproduction

 Goats reach puberty between three and 15 months of age, depending on breed and nutritional status.
-Many breeders prefer to postpone breeding until the doe has reached 70% of the adult weight.
-However, this separation is rarely possible in extensively managed, open-range herds.
+Many breeders prefer to postpone breeding until the doe has reached 70% of the adult weight, but this separation is rarely possible in extensively managed, open-range herds.

-In temperate climates and among the Swiss breeds, the breeding season commences as the day length shortens, and ends in early spring or before.
-In equatorial regions, goats are able to breed at any time of the year.
-Successful breeding in these regions depends more on available forage than on day length.
-Does of any breed or region come into estrus (heat) every 21 days for two to 48 hours.
-A doe in heat typically flags (vigorously wags) her tail often, stays near the buck if one is present, becomes more vocal, and may also show a decrease in appetite and milk production for the duration of the heat.

-Bucks (intact males) of Swiss and northern breeds come into rut in the fall as with the does' heat cycles.
+Bucks (uncastrated males) of Swiss and northern breeds come into rut in the fall as with the does' heat cycles.
 Bucks of equatorial breeds may show seasonal reduced fertility, but as with the does, are capable of breeding at all times.
 Rut is characterized by a decrease in appetite and obsessive interest in the does.
-A buck in rut will display flehmen lip curling and will urinate on his forelegs and face.
+A buck in rut displays flehmen lip curling and urinates on his forelegs and face.
 Sebaceous scent glands at the base of the horns add to the male goat's odor, which is important to make him attractive to the female.
-Some does will not mate with a buck which has been descented.
+Some does will not mate with a buck which has had its scent glands removed.